P. Credit from Other Universities

 - Limit of two course credits Credit cannot be given for more than two course credits earned at another institution.
 An exception of one additional course credit may be made only by action of the Committee on Honors and Academic Standing upon the student’s petition, normally after the final term of enrollment.

 - Distributional requirements With permission, course credit earned at another college or university may be applied toward the distributional requirements for the bachelor’s degree and to those for the sophomore and junior years whether or not it is counted toward the 36-course-credit requirement for graduation; students should consult with the residential college dean to be directed to the appropriate authority for such approval.
-Credit from outside Yale may not be applied toward the distributional requirements for the freshman year.
+Credit from outside Yale may not be applied toward the distributional requirements for the first year.
 Note particularly that Yale does not award course credit or distributional credit for courses completed at another college or university before the student graduated from secondary school.

 - The foreign language requirement and courses taken elsewhere Students who have taken a course in a foreign language at another institution, either in the United States or through a program abroad, and who wish to offer that course toward fulfillment of the foreign language distributional requirement must secure the approval of the relevant director of undergraduate studies.
 While the approval process varies across departments, in no case can it be completed until an official transcript of the work has been received and reviewed by the department.
 Typically, an additional assessment of the student’s work will be necessary, especially with respect to the level (e.g., L3 through L5) that has been achieved by the outside study.
 Such assessment might include a written or oral examination or both, a review of the course syllabus and written assignments, or other methods of evaluation.
 Some departments maintain a list of programs that have been previously evaluated, in which case the approval process is often simplified.
 Students are therefore strongly encouraged to consult the relevant department before undertaking language study elsewhere.